-Targeted Rate - Rescue Helicopter Services What it funds
+Targeted Rate - Rescue Helicopter Services

 The Council will collect the targeted Rescue Helicopter Services Rate to provide funding certainty to the Northland Emergency Services Trust which administers the Northland Rescue Helicopter.
 The rescue helicopter provides emergency services to the benefit to all Northlanders.